-Affine Delinge-Lusztig varieties are first introduced by Rapoport in \cite{R}, which play an important role in understanding geometric and arithmetic properties of Shimura varieties.
-Thanks to the uniformization theorem by Rapoport and Zink \cite{RZ}, the Newton strata of Shimura varieties can be described explicitly in terms of so-called Rapoport-Zink spaces, whose underlying space is a special case of affine Deligne-Lusztig varieties.
+The notion of affine Deligne-Lusztig variety was first introduced by Rapoport in \cite{R}, which plays an important role in understanding geometric and arithmetic properties of Shimura varieties.
+Thanks to the uniformization theorem by Rapoport and Zink \cite{RZ}, the Newton strata of Shimura varieties can be described explicitly in terms of so-called Rapoport-Zink spaces, whose underlying spaces are special cases of affine Deligne-Lusztig varieties.